iojini/sigma-detection-pipeline/BLOG_POST.md

 # Building a Detection Engineering Pipeline: A Practical Guide

-As part of my journey into detection engineering, I built a Python-based pipeline that validates, tests, and manages Sigma detection rules.
-This post walks through my methodology and key learnings.
+I built a Python-based pipeline that validates, tests, and manages Sigma detection rules.
+This post walks through my methodology.

 ## The Problem